Multiple Sclerosis (MS)

 Medicines being studied

-A variety of immunosuppressants and other medicines and biological chemicals (derived from or identical to substances produced by the body) have been tried as therapy for MS. While none have been clearly proved beneficial and none have been approved for treatment of MS, these medicines may be used when standard therapy fails.
+A variety of other medicines and biological chemicals have been tried or are being studied as therapy for MS. None of them have been clearly proved as beneficial, and none have been approved for treatment of MS.

 The National Multiple Sclerosis Society recommends that people with a definite diagnosis of MS and active, relapsing disease start treatment with interferon beta or glatiramer.
 Most neurologists support this recommendation and now agree that permanent damage to the nervous system may occur early on, even while symptoms are still quite mild.
 Early treatment may help prevent or delay some of this damage.
 In general, treatment is recommended until it no longer provides a clear benefit.

-The National MS Society also says that treatment with medicine may be considered after the first attack in some people who are at a high risk for MS (before MS is definitely diagnosed).4
+The National MS Society also says that treatment with medicine may be considered after the first attack in some people who are at a high risk for MS (before MS is definitely diagnosed).

 Treating symptoms and relapses